 - a.
 The University Board have executive responsibility for health and safety, reporting to the Board of Trustees. - b.
-The Deputy Vice-Chancellor Finance & Operations, who is the University's Health and Safety Co-ordinator, works with all staff and students through the Head of Estates and the Estates and Facilities Committee to provide a healthy and safe environment for the University community. - c.
-The University Health and Safety Co-ordinator will review the University's Health and Safety policy document at least once a year. - d.
-Funding for non-departmental health and safety matters is the responsibility of the Estates and Facilities Department - e.
+The Deputy Vice-Chancellor Finance & Operations, who is the University's Health and Safety Co-Ordinator, works with all staff and students through the Head of Estates and the Estates and Facilities Committee to provide a healthy and safe environment for the University community.

+- c.
+The University Health and Safety Co-Ordinator will lead a formal review of this policy annually, or sooner if legislation or University operations significantly change.
+The updated version will be submitted to the Operations Committee for approvalFunding for non-departmental health and safety matters is the responsibility of the Estates and Facilities Department - d.
 Occupational sick pay entitlement is described in employee contracts.